Autumn in Japan

 A Day in San Francisco

 Stays & Thoughts

-If you read my earlier post on why I don’t like Airbnb, you by now already know that I prefer hotels over the home/apartment style accommodation.
-I find hotels to be great sources of inspiration for some of my design choices at my own apartment.
-So with all my adoration of hotels, here is a list of some of my favorite hotels.
-Read more.
+If you read my earlier post on why I don’t like Airbnb, you already know that I prefer hotels over the home/apartment style accommodation.
+I find hotels and increasingly the hostels to be great sources of inspiration for some of my design choices at my own apartment.

 Stockholm – the design capital of the World?
 To me yes – in every single aspect.
 Stockholm is also my favorite Scandinavian capital.
 The city is already located in a geographically beautiful location but anything human made is very stylish and beautiful as well.
 Nobis Hotel, which is located right in the middle of this stylish city is no exception to this.
 In addition to its beautiful design, Nobis Hotel is also home to some very interesting history.
 Are you familiar with the term Stockholm Syndrome?
 Read more.